 - Top industries represented include: financial services, government and military, healthcare, information technology, non-profit, retail and commercial, telecom, and transportation and energy.

 Determining attendees’ roles, industries and location provides valuable intel to inform your trade show strategy, from what’s in your booth to who you choose to bring to the event.

 We can guarantee that the over 18,000 attendees are not your prospects.
 Prioritize a subsection of employees to hone your strategy.
 Focus on the sectors, roles, and locations you serve best, and cater to them.

 If you don’t have an attendee list, it’s going to be extremely difficult to hone a targeted, informed pre-show strategy.

 There are multiple ways to secure the list: if you have a sponsorship package, you may be able to request a partial list from the organizer.
-We also have our predicted lists of attendees which were developed in partnership with Microsoft.
+We also have our predictive targeting technology which was developed in partnership with Microsoft.
 Your personal network can also be helpful in determining who is attending the event.

 Once you’ve secured some form of an attendee list, be sure to cross-check it against your CRM for potential matches.
 These should be your Tier A prospects that you devote time and energy towards connecting with—from a handshake to a coffee—at the event.

 Once you understand your target audience, it’s time to develop your strategy.
 Coordination is key: get your sales and marketing teams on the same page to ensure success before, during, and after the event.